Atlas-OS/docs/docs/en/localization.md

 ```

 1. Check that this value is set correctly for your language.
 Set the code accordingly if your language varies by country/region/territory.
   <br><br>
+  You can find a list of all supported languages and their codes [here](https://squidfunk.github.io/mkdocs-material/setup/changing-the-language/#site-language).
+  <br><br>
   **Source**: [https://ultrabug.github.io/mkdocs-static-i18n/setup/setting-up-languages/](https://ultrabug.github.io/mkdocs-static-i18n/setup/setting-up-languages/)
 2. The `name` should always be the name of the language in which it is spoken.